gdnsd/gdnsd/docs/Security.md

 ## Security History

 All past versions that were stable public releases are in scope here, but bugs that existed in some commits between releases or only in beta releases are not considered in scope, as only actual release code is expected to live up to rigorous standards.
 As far as I'm aware, there has never been a case where a released security flaw was found and then covered up silently.
 All such flaws have been noted in the commits that fixed them and in the NEWS update of the next official release.
-There's never been a CVE released that specifically affected gdnsd.
-Arguably the two historical entries here should've had them, but I didn't do so at the time.
-In the future, I plan to do so when it makes sense.
+Arguably the first two historical entries here should've had CVEs, but I didn't do so at the time.

 Notes on the general history and timeline of gdnsd stable releases that are relevant for context:

 * The first public release was version 0.02, released on 2008-06-09 (it's now over 10 years old!)
-* As of this writing (just before 3.0.0 in late 2018) there have been 56 stable release versions in this time
+* As of this writing (just after 3.2.1 in mid-2019) there have been 62 stable release versions in this time
 * All public stable releases, from 0.02 through the present, have seen significant public exposure as daemons on the Internet running DNS services for major production services for real users; none of the historical stable releases existed merely in some private vacuum.

-On to the list itself:
+On to the list itself (version listed is the first version with the report and fix):

 * 1.0.2 - 2010-04-08 - Network-level reflective/volumetric DoS